igorski/MWEngine/README.md

 ### Note on AAudio

-The AAudio implementation has been built using (in Google's words): _"a Preview release of the AAudio library.
-The API might change in backward-incompatible ways in future releases.
-It is not recommended for production use."_ so use it at your own peril.
-To use AAudio instead of OpenSL:
+Currently it is not possible to switch between audio drivers on the fly, rather you must precompile the library for use with a specific driver.
+To use AAudio instead of OpenSL (when your application is targeting Android 8 and up):

  * change the desired driver in _global.h_ from type 0 (OpenSL) to 1 (AAudio)
  * update the _Android.mk_ file to include all required adapters and libraries (simply set _BUILD_AAUDIO_ to 'true')
- * update target in _project.properties_ to _android-26_

-Once AAudio is a stable library, MWEngine will allow on-the-fly switching between OpenSL and AAudio drivers.

-(!)
-MWEngine does not support recording from the device inputs using AAudio just yet, (https://github.com/igorski/MWEngine/issues/70) references this feature.
+Should you require support for both driver variants, please file a feature request in the repository's issue tracker.

 ### Contributors